US Privacy Supplement

 Please find below a table to facilitate your understanding of the categories of Personal Data that we collect in relation to the CCPA classification.

-Please find below a table to facilitate your understanding of the categories of Personal Data that collect from users by third parties that we process through the Adsquare Platforms.
+Please find below a table with the categories of Personal Data collected from users by third parties that we process through the Adsquare Platforms, to facilitate your understanding of section 4.B of the above-mentioned Platforms Privacy Policy.

 4. Use of personal information